Texcoco de Mora: Pre-Columbian

 The Paleontological Museum in Tocuila displays part of one of the richest deposits of Late Pleistocene fauna in the Americas, found in an ancient river mouth that used to flow into Lake Texcoco.
 While there is no exact date for the first human settlements in Texcoco, it is likely that the first people here were Toltec or from Teotihuacan.
-The Xototl, Tolotzin and Quinatzin Codices indicate that the first people here were ethnically Chichimeca.
+The Xolotl, Tolotzin and Quinatzin Codices indicate that the first people here were ethnically Chichimeca.
 This tribe is credited for founding a province known in pre-Hispanic Valley of Mexico as Acolhuacan.

-The most notable rulers of Acolhuacan, who resided in Texcoco were Nopaltzin, Tlotzin Pochotl, Quinatzin, Techotlalatzin, Ixtlixochitl El Viejo, Nezahualcoyotl, Nezahualpilli and Cacamatzin.
+The most notable rulers of Acolhuacan, who resided in Texcoco were Nopaltzin, Tlotzin Pochotl, Quinatzin Tlaltecatzin, Techotlalatzin, Ixtlixochitl El Viejo, Nezahualcoyotl, Nezahualpilli and Cacamatzin.
 All of these rulers were considered to be great warriors and priests who influenced the history of this valley.
 The most prominent of these rulers was Nezahualcoyotl who was one of the founders of the Aztec Triple Alliance.
 During his forty-year reign, the arts, culture and architecture flourished in the dominion.